How To Use Hand Signals For Driving

 • Extend the left arm out of the driver’s window.

 • Bend the elbow downward at a 90-degree angle.
-The fingers will be stretched, and the palm faces backward to the drivers behind you.
+The fingers will be stretched, and the palm will face backward to the drivers behind you.

 When you want the vehicles behind you to move forward, show these hand signals: